haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 It is easier to debug when something is wrong.

 But `database/sql` has its own limit.
-For example, it is hard to get id after insert/update.
+For example, it is hard to get primary key after insert/update.
 So may be you want to use ORM for those cases.

 ### If you want test, just use [stretchr/testify](https://github.com/stretchr/testify).